What are Benzodiazepines Used For? What are Benzodiazepines Drugs?

 - Dependence and tolerance may occur with prolonged use.

-- Lorazepam is a benzodiazepine medication commonly used as the sedative and anxiolytic of choice in the inpatient setting owing to its fast (1 to 3 minute) onset of action when administered intravenously.
+- Is lorazepam a benzodiazepine?
+Yes.
+Lorazepam is a benzodiazepine medication commonly used as the sedative and anxiolytic of choice in the inpatient setting owing to its fast (1 to 3 minute) onset of action when administered intravenously.

 - Serious adverse effects of lorazepam include dependence and Ativan abuse.

 Diazepam (Valium, Antenex, Ducene, Ranzepan, Valpam)

 Certain prescription drugs are more addictive than others, such as Valium.
 Most addictive medicines work by flooding your brain’s reward system with dopamine.
 This produces a pleasurable “high” that may entice you to use the substance again.
 You may grow dependent on the drug to feel “good” or “normal” over time, and you may also build a tolerance to the substance.
 This may cause you to take higher dosages.